pantheon-systems/documentation/source/content/certification/study-guide-cms/chapter-3-site-creation.md

 **Pantheon’s Global Edge** is the exterior layer of the platform, meaning it is the first point of contact for traffic.
 The Edge Layer has a built-in HTTPS accelerator that serves cached data from virtual memory, allowing responses to be returned without going through the application containers.
 This keeps resource consumption low, so dynamic requests can be generated with ease during traffic spikes.
 If cached content is not found, the edge layer will automatically load balance and route requests to the next layer of the platform, our Runtime Matrix.
 On its way back out, the response will be cached for optimal performance.

-**The Application Containers Layer **is where Nginx and PHP workers are fired off in millions of isolated Linux containers.
+**The PHP Application Containers Layer** is where Nginx and PHP workers are fired off in millions of isolated Linux containers.
 Our robots do all the work by provisioning at the speed of software and at the click of a button, allowing you to go from hundreds of page views to hundreds of millions, without downtime or architectural changes.

 Pantheon can also detect failures in the event that an application container is unresponsive or unhealthy, automatically rerouting traffic to a failover container when necessary.
 Every environment runs on its own container, and all containers within the same application are connected by version control.